pinnaculum/galacteek/share/static/misc/welcome.md

 - **Earth** workspace: dedicated to browsing.
 All content tagged with @Earth is automatically opened here.

+- **Messenger** workspace: allows you to send messages with the BitMessage protocol.

 - **Peers**: lists the peers you're connected with, and contains tools to communicate, like the encrypted chat and the Atom